 Not to mention, their personalities are absolutely nothing alike, with the Queen being dominering, regal and cold and Gothel being manipulative and feigning affection.
 Both are vain, but Gothel is motivated by greed, wanting eternal youth.
 The Queen is motivated by jealousy, not wanting anyone to be more beautiful than her.

-And the Queen has a dagger in a box?
+And ignoring the fact that Gothel kept a dagger in a drawer, not a box, the Queen has a dagger in a box?
 When does she ever have a dagger in a box?
 The only knife seen in the movie is the one carried by the huntsman.
 As in, his own hunting knife!

 Dave: There’s another!
 It’s in the box she gives to the huntsman.